Albert-Corson/area/README.md

     - Imgur uploads: See your posts on Imgur
     - Imgur gallery search: Search for images on Imgur
 - Spotify 🎧
-    - Spotify favorite artists: Get a list of your favorite artists on Spotify
+    - Spotify favorite artists: Get a list of your favorite artists
     - Spotify favorite tracks: Get a list of your favorite tracks
     - Spotify history: Get a list of your recently played tracks
 - Microsoft 👨‍💼